air66design/air66-yourls-admin-theme/README.md

 ## Installing

 1. First install the YOURLS scripts and database.
 2. Download or clone this repo into the plugins folder in your YOURLS install `user/plugins/`.
+Make sure the folder is called `air66theme` to reduce potential issues.
 3. Login into the admin area of YOURLS and activate the plugin.
 4. The Air 66 Admin Theme is now active.